nlp-unibuc/nlp-unibuc-website/content/pages/people/liviu-p-dinu.md

 # <a name="Papers"></a> Papers:

 ## 2015
+1. Alina Maria Ciobanu, Liviu P. Dinu, 2014.
+Automatic Discrimination between Cognates and Borrowings.
+In Proc.
+ACL (2) 2015 (the 53nd Annual Meeting of the
+Association for Computational Linguistics, joint with 7th IJCNLP), July 26-31, 2015, Beijing, China.
 1. Marcos Zampieri,  Alina Maria Ciobanu, Vlad Niculae, and Liviu Dinu.
 AMBRA: A Ranking Approach to Temporal Text Classification.
 In Proc.
 International Workshop on Semantic Evaluation (SemEval 2015), June 4-5, 2015 (co-located with NAACL-2015 in Denver, Colorado)